netblock/yaabe/atomtree/atui_tables/atui_documentation.md

 sequentially in the order as it is defined with `PPATUI_ENUMER()`.
 Furthermore, make sure the enum has an associated `PPATUI_ENUMER()` definition.

-Leaf top UI name won't get displayed if `ATUI_NODISPLAY` is set for the radix,
+Leaf top UI name won't get displayed if `ATUI_SUBONLY` is set for the display,